VeryAngryProgrammer/veryangryprogrammer.github.io/_posts/2017-09-23-1-conferences.md

 - What qualities do you value the most in speakers (like me)?
 - What do you think my next talk should be (I'm a speaker by the way)?

 The concept that some people want to attend conferences to get the latest information about what is happening in their favourite field of technology is foreign to her.
-In her mind, everybody should want to be a speaker (like her) and anybody that does not probably has imposter syndrome.
+In her mind, everybody should want to be a speaker (like her) and anybody that does not probably has impostor syndrome.

 She has spent so long focusing on talking as much shit as possible that she has forgotten any technical knowledge she once had.
-Thus, all of her talks are now either about giving talks or some trivial social justic theory that essentially boils down to "don't be an asshole".
+Thus, all of her talks are now either about giving talks or some trivial social justice theory that essentially boils down to "don't be an asshole".

 The only thing she has coded in the last decade is a tool to automatically submit talk proposals to call for papers.